halelab/GBS-SNP-CROP/README.md

 **Stage 3.
 Map the processed reads and generate standardized alignment files**
 - *Step 5: Align with BWA-mem and process with SAMtools*
-- *Step 6: Parse mpileup output and produce the variants discovery matrix*
+- *Step 6: Parse mpileup outputs and produce the variants discovery matrix*

 **Stage 4.
 Call Variants and Genotypes**
 - *Step 7: Filter variants and call genotypes*